 Centrally located on Nehru Road, Hasty Tasty has been around for about two decades.
 Crowded during lunch hours, this vegetarian, self-service restaurant serves North Indian, South Indian and Chinese cuisine.
 Grab a table by the window, and tuck into wholesome, simple food.
 Try the North India and South Indian Thali.

 At the centre of Chowrasta and Nehru Road, Hotel Shangri-La is a reputed name for its food and service.
 The restaurant’s old world charm makes it ideal for a leisurely drink and scrumptious meal in the evening.
 Do try the Malaysian flat noodles called Kway Teow and Dragon Prawns here.

 Himalayan Java Coffee

 Himalayan Java Coffee is a recently opened cafe with modern decor and a contemporary but limited menu.
 They have perfected the art of coffee-making.
 Try any of the coffees with a waffle, as you watch pedestrians strolling on Nehru Road.

 Nathmulls The World of Tea

-A walk away from 7A Restaurant towards Chowrasta is Nathmulls The World of Tea (and Sunset Lounge).
-Educate yourself with the variety of tea produced in Darjeeling before packing some for home.
+Nathmulls is among the oldest retailers of exclusive Darjeeling teas.
+Educate yourself with the variety of tea produced here before packing some for home.
 They also have interesting and creative teapots and accessories.